cloudquery/cloudquery/website/pages/docs/recipes/overview.md

 This section provides set of basic examples for variety of cloudquery sources and destinations plugins.

-Note: Source and destinations plugins receipes are seperate in this directory and you will need to combine them to run sync.
+Note: Source and destinations plugins recipes are separate in this directory and you will need to combine them to run sync.

 * Combine them easily by either using two different files and running `cloudquery sync aws.yml gcp.yml`